Article 1

 Article 58

-Flink SourceFunction to RichSourceFunction: Enhanced Source Functions & Practical Examples
+Flink SourceFunction to RichSourceFunction: Enhanced Source Lifecycle and Resource Management

 RichSourceFunction and RichParallelSourceFunction are enhanced source functions suitable for scenarios requiring complex logic and resource management.